|

 SWCPC 112

-Consists of photographs of Wichita Falls, Texas (1917-1960), and bulks
+Consists of photographs of Wichita Falls, Texas (1917-1960), and bulks with

-with photographs of civic leaders (1920-1950).
-The collection also contains photographs of
+photographs of civic leaders (1920-1950).
+The collection also contains

-Lyndon B. Johnson (1950); the Queen of Wheat (1951); the West Texas Chamber of Commerce
+photographs of Lyndon B. Johnson (1950); the Queen of Wheat (1951); the West

-Convention (1927); and Clarence Ousley (undated).
+Texas Chamber of Commerce Convention (1927); and Clarence Ousley (undated).

-In 1876, M. W. Seeley laid out the town of Wichita Falls near the five foot falls on the
+In 1876, M. W. Seeley laid out the town of Wichita Falls near the five foot

-the town in 1882 and, in 1883, Wichita Falls became the county seat.
-The nearby discovery
+Denver Railroad reached the town in 1882, and in 1883 Wichita Falls became the

-of oil caused the city to become a center for the oil refining and machinery supply.
-In
+county seat.
+The nearby discovery of oil caused the city to become a center for

-1941, Sheppard Field opened for flight training and continued to operate as Sheppard Air
+training and continued to operate as Sheppard Air Force Base following World War

 Wild, Homer and Ruth, and Marie Wild Thompson